Did you know that by strengthening your core, you could actually improve your breathing while running?!

 - With body weight moves you won’t overdevelop the waist

-And if you’re wondering if a 5 minute ab workout can even do anything?
+And if you’re wondering if a 5 minute ab workout can even do anything—and if you can get abs to show from running?
 The answer is of course!!
 As runners, I know we’re often limited on time, so keeping the extras short and sweet means we’re both efficient with our time and more likely to actually do them, which is better than the once in a while 30 minute ab workout.

 What’s your favorite oblique move?